siddhuwarrier/aws-api/README.md

 ## API Documentation

-> NOTE: As mentioned below, I would replace this with Swagger or something similar in production.
-See http://swagger-ui.scansafe.cisco.com:8082
+> NOTE: I would replace this with Swagger or something similar in production.
-(internal Cisco network) for an example of a Swagger UI my team deployed a few months ago.

 | Endpoint        | Params | Response  |
 | ------------- |:-------------:| -----:|